gar6920/Numberblocks/memory bank/architecture.md

 └── lib
     └── three.min.js

     Explanation of the Structure
 Root: The top-level directory containing essential project files: index.html: The main HTML file that serves as the entry point for your application or game.

 package.json: (Optional) A file for managing project dependencies if you're using Node.js or a package manager like npm.

-README.md: A Markdown file for project documentation, instructions, or notes.
+README.md: A Markdown file for project documentation, instructions, and notes.

 assets/: A folder for all static resources: images/: Stores image files like textures, icons, or sprites.